IRA Financial Blog

 Most Self-Directed IRA investors use cash to make a real estate investment.
 With a Self-Directed IRA, all real estate income and gains would flow back to the IRA without tax.
 This is known as tax deferral.
 However, if a Self-Directed IRA investor does not have enough cash to make the investment, the IRA investor has a number of options:

-2. Acquire a nonrecourse loan from a non-disqualified person: IRC 4975 does not allow one to personally guaranty an obligation of their IRA.
+2. Acquire a nonrecourse loan from a non-disqualified person: IRC 4975 does not allow one to personally guarantee an obligation of their IRA.
 Hence, one cannot use a traditional mortgage in connection with a Self-Directed IRA investment.
-However, a Self-Directed IRA investor can get nonrecourse loan, which is a loan not personally guaranteed by the IRA owner.
+However, a Self-Directed IRA investor can get a non-recourse loan, which is a loan not personally guaranteed by the IRA owner.
 Nevertheless, the use of a nonrecourse loan associated with an IRA real estate investment could trigger a tax called the unrelated business taxable income tax or UBTI/UBIT.
-The UBTI tax will apply on the debt financed portion of the real estate investment, taking into account a pro rata share of deductions.
-The maximum UBTI tax rate is 37% in 2022.
+The UBTI tax will apply on the debt-financed portion of the real estate investment, taking into account a pro-rata share of deductions.

 Final Thoughts